Codennnn/Green-Wall/README.md

 ## Credits

-Thanks to the [“GitHub Contributions Chart Generator”](https://github.com/sallar/github-contributions-chart) for the inspiration, this is a very interesting project !
+Thanks to the [“GitHub Contributions Chart Generator”](https://github.com/sallar/github-contributions-chart) for the inspiration, it's a very interesting project !

 ## Run this project